gramineproject/graphene/Documentation/oldwiki/Introduction-to-Graphene-SGX.md

 ### Prerequisites for Developer

-To build Graphene with the Intel SGX support, simply run `make SGX=1` instead of `make` at the root of the source tree (or in the PAL directory if the rest of the source is already built).
+To build Graphene with Intel SGX support, simply run `make SGX=1` instead of `make` at the root of the source tree (or in the PAL directory if the rest of the source is already built).
 Like regular Graphene, `DEBUG=1` can be used to build with debug symbols.
 After compiling the source, a PAL enclave binary (`libpal-enclave.so`) is created, along with the untrusted loader (`pal-sgx`) to load the enclave.

-Note that building Graphene and signing the applications does *not* require an SGX-enabled CPU on the developer's machine (except for testing purposes).
+Note that building Graphene and signing the application manifests do *not* require an SGX-enabled CPU on the developer's machine (except for testing purposes).

-A 3072-bit RSA private key (PEM format) is required for signing the applications.
-The default enclave key is placed under `Pal/src/host/Linux-SGX/signer/enclave-key.pem`, or can be specified through the environment variable `SGX_ENCLAVE_KEY` when building Graphene with Intel SGX support.
-If you don't have a private key, create it with the following command:
+A 3072-bit RSA private key (PEM format) is required for signing the application manifests.
+The default key is placed under `Pal/src/host/Linux-SGX/signer/enclave-key.pem`, or can be specified through the environment variable `SGX_SIGNER_KEY` when building Graphene with Intel SGX support.
+If you don't have a private key, create one with the following command:

     openssl genrsa -3 -out enclave-key.pem 3072